Coin doors painted

 Now I’ve completed this restoration I much more confident I can tackle a dedicated arcade cabinet, and not make huge mess of an irreplaceable piece of gaming history.

-Finished BAS cabinet
+Fully restored BAS arcade cabinet

-The finished BAS cabinet
+The finished BAS arcade cabinet

 Leave a Reply